wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added option to only show modal dialog once on a site per browser session
+* Added option to keep modal dialog centered on page when user scrolls
+* Added option to hide close button to allow user to control dialog closing through code

 = 1.1 =
 * Added option to force user the specification of pages on which Modal Dialog should be displayed
 * Added option to display Modal Dialog on front page